Haixing-Hu/vue3-class-component/README.md

 **NOTE:** The `@Log` decorator mentioned above cannot be applied to the getter or setter of the component class.

+## <span id="contributing">Contributing</span>

+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request to the [GitHub repository].

+## <span id="license">License</span>

+This plugin is distributed under the Apache 2.0 license.
+See the [LICENSE](LICENSE) file for more details.

 [Vue]: https://vuejs.org/
 [vue-cli]: https://cli.vuejs.org/
 [webpack]: https://webpack.js.org/